EvilBorsch/openrouter-tg-bot/README.md

 ### Troubleshooting
 1) Bot doesn't start: Check that TELEGRAM_TOKEN and BOT_PASSWORD are set correctly
-2) Bot doesn't respond: Check the logs for errors
+2) Bot doesn't respond: Check the logs for errors (`make logs`)
-3) Formatting issues: The bot tries to handle various formatting, but some complex markdown might not render correctly
+3) Formatting issues: The bot tries to handle various formatting, but some complex markdown might not render correctly (`make logs`)

 ### For my comrads